Lorde Just Called Out Kanye West On Twitter:

 “I don’t like your little games / Don’t like your tilted stage,” sang Swift in the single off her Reputation album, which many saw as a reference to West’s concert theatrics.

 Lorde's performances are the left and right image.
-West's is the center.
+West's is the middle.

 Refinery29 has reached out to Lorde and West for comment.